-Before getting started on my Reiki session, master healer Tania Dobbie explained to me that Reiki is an ancient Japanese healing practice that charges the body with positive energy, in turn clearing and healing our own energy pathways and allowing our "life force" to flow in a healthy, natural way.
+Before getting started on my reiki session, master healer Tania Dobbie explained to me that reiki is an ancient Japanese healing practice built upon that thought that it charges the body with positive energy, in turn clearing and healing our own energy pathways and allowing our "life force" to flow in a healthy, natural way.
 She explained that while our mind often blocks out certain emotions or experiences as a coping mechanism, the body remembers it all.
-I was told I may feel either very hot, freezing cold, like I'm unable to breathe, or experience memory flashes (among other things)—all the different ways your body can respond.
+I was told I may feel either very hot, freezing cold, or like I'm unable to breathe, or experience memory flashes (among other things)—all the different ways your body can respond.

 Benefits of Reiki

-Like yoga, Reiki aids in centering you—allowing you time to focus on yourself and your emotions.
-In fact, a 2017 study found that Reiki worked better than a placebo in terms of managing health conditions and showed promise for use a post-operative therapy.
+While more research needs to be done, reiki is believed to aid in centering you—allowing you time to focus on yourself and your emotions.
+A 2017 study found that reiki worked better than a placebo in terms of managing health conditions and showed promise for use as a post-operative therapy.
 (It's currently used by certain hospitals or for those in need of cancer support or drug and alcohol rehabilitation.)
-What's more, the study noted that Reiki "activates the parasympathetic nervous system to heal body and mind."
+What's more, the study noted that reiki "activates the parasympathetic nervous system to heal body and mind."

-Other studies have found that Reiki also has an impact on mental health and pain, specifically among older adults suffering from depression.
-The participants of that study found the practice to be relaxing and calming (and who among us couldn't go for that?), with Reiki intervention "significantly [improving] measures of pain, depression, and anxiety when compared with those who did not receive the intervention."
+Other studies have found that reiki also has an impact on mental health and pain, specifically among older adults suffering from depression.
+The participants of that study found the practice to be relaxing and calming, with reiki intervention "significantly [improving] measures of pain, depression, and anxiety when compared with those who did not receive the intervention."

 What to Expect During a Reiki Session